daattali/colourpicker/README.md

 The colours selected will be available as a variable named `CPCOLS`.

 ![Demo of Plot Colour Helper](inst/img/plothelper-demo.png)

+Scroll down for [more information about the Plot Colour Helper](#plothelper-features).

 <h2 id="colourpicker">
 Select colours to use in your R code: `colourPicker()`